-This Circular updates Treasury mandates under Australian Accounting Standards to be applied in all NSW public sector entity financial statements for financial years ending on or after 30 June 2020.
-This Circular applies to all entities required to prepare general purpose financial statements under the Public Finance and Audit Act 1983, including Statutory State Owned Corporations.
-It supersedes and withdraws the previous Treasury Circular TC19-04 with the same title.
+This Circular updates Treasury mandates under Australian Accounting Standards for financial years ending on or after 30 June 2021.
+This Circular applies to all entities that are reporting GSF agencies within the meaning of section 7.3 of the Government Sector Finance Act 2018, and to the accountable authorities for those reporting GSF agencies.
+For the avoidance of doubt, this policy does not apply to universities and their controlled entities, or to their accountable authorities.
+It supersedes and withdraws the previous Treasury Circular TC20-01 with the same title.